Luker501/SmartContractInteractions/README.md

 ## Different Smart Contract Invocations

 Given a smart contract s^i, there are six different ways s^i can invoke and interact with another smart contract s^j.
-I will describe these six different invocation categories below.
+I will describe these six different invocation categories below and there are coded examples in the CallingContract.sol file.

 Note that in the following I use `<ContractType>`, `<ContractName>`, `<FunctionName>`, `<ContractAddress>` and `<Recipient>` as placeholders.